omicscodeathon/nipahsars2gen/README.md

-# neandergen
+# nipahsars2gen
-Comparative Genomic Analysis of Neanderthals using Bioinformatics
+Comparative Genomic Analysis of Nipah Virus and SARS-CoV-2 using Bioinformatics